Please visit our Online Application FAQ for questions about the application process.

 I have a graduate degree already.
 Do I need to take the GRE exam?

-GSPP applicants, excluding applicants to the MA-Sport Coaching (online) program, are required to submit official GRE general exam scores.
+GSPP applicants, excluding applicants to the MA-Sport Coaching (online) program, are required to submit official general GRE exam scores.
 The GRE psychology subject test is optional for all applicants.
 GSPP will accept official GRE scores up to five (5) years old sent directly from ETS.
 To schedule a test call 1-800-GRE-CALL, or visit www.gre.org To have your official scores sent to GSPP, use school code 4842, and department code 2001.